GiovannaVictoria/AcademicProjects/java/clinica/README.md

-# Web System for Scheduling Medical Appointments

-The system was built using the MVC (Model-View-Controller) architecture and utilized the following technologies: Servlet, JSP, JSTL, and JDBC on the server side, and CSS on the client side.

-### The system offers three types of registration:
-  - Patients, with the following data: email, password, CPF, name, phone, gender, and date of birth;
-  - Doctors, with the following data: email, password, CRM, name, and specialty;
-  - Appointments, with the following data: patient's CPF, doctor's CRM, and appointment date/time.
-The appointment duration is 30 minutes and always starts on the hour or half-hour.

-### The system has the following functionalities:
-  - CRUD for doctors via administrator login;
-  - CRUD for patients via administrator login;
-  - Listing of all doctors on a single page;
-  - Listing of all doctors by specialty;
-  - Scheduling an appointment with a doctor via patient login;
-  - Listing all appointments of a patient via patient login;
-  - Listing all appointments of a doctor via doctor login;
-  - Internationalization in two languages: Portuguese and English.

-###### Author: Giovanna Victória Rossetto
-###### Creation date: 07/25/2024 - July 25, 2024
-###### Last modification: 07/25/2024 - July 25, 2024

 # Sistema web para agendamento de consultas médicas

 O sistema foi construído na arquivetura MVC (Model-View-Controller) e usou as seguintes tecnologias: Servlet, JSP, JSTL e JDBC no lado do servidor e CSS no lado do cliente.